 - In-App Message - opens an In-App Message, which will create a tab for an In-App message in the main campaign builder.

 The next step is to configure the behaviour for buttons.
 Start by clicking on +Add Button.
 The system will then allow you to assign an ID (to identify which button was clicked), an action for the button (open URL or go to deeplink), a title for the button (which will show on the user's device) and the mode (run in the foreground, which will open the app when the button is clicked or run in the background, which will not).
 As with the web push category, the Multi Language support for buttons will change the title of the notification button depending on the user's language.

 This menu allows you to add custom payloads.
 They can be used to navigate a user to specific pages of your app.
 See our guide on deeplinks.

 Additional settings will be found at the bottom of the page.
 Different options are available for iOS and Android push notifications.

 - Sound: Supported for both Android and iOS.
 For details on setting up custom sounds on the client side read this guide on custom sounds.
 If you have a push category with a custom sound, like a cheer for a sports update, the sound filename goes in the sound field (e.g.

 - Badge: This field is iOS only and sets the badge number on the app Icon.

 - Default Icon: This field is Android only and allows you to upload an icon that will replace the default app icon on the notification.
 Our Mobile push notifications creative guidelines advises icon sizing.

 - Heads Up: This field is supported on Android only.
-If enabled the notification will slide down from top making user aware it has arrived when screen is on and they are using other apps.
+If enabled the notification will slide down from the top making the user aware it has arrived when the screen is on and they are using other apps.

 If there is any additional information needed for the category (such as the URL for a category with action Open URL, or the deeplink string for a category with action Go to Deeplink), new input fields will be displayed.